iNavFlight/inav/docs/development/How to test a pull request.md

 - You are interested in testing a new feature implemented by this pull request

 # Why should you not test a pull request?
-- Pull requests are beta code and may have bugs, bugs may cause you to crash and damage your model
+- Pull requests are beta code and may have bugs; bugs may cause you to crash and damage your model
 - Upgrading from the stable version of INAV may require changes to your config that are not yet fully documented

 # Before you proceed